 are ineligible for Medicare; and

-would continue to be eligible for SSI benefits in the absence of those early aged widow's/widower's benefits and any increases in those benefits.
+would continue to be eligible for SSI benefits in the absence of those early aged widow's or widower's benefits and any increases in those benefits.

-Another group of TIERS TP 22 recipients include Early Widow(s)/Widower(s), aged 50-60 and with a disability, who:
+Another group of TIERS TP 22 recipients include early widow(s) or widower(s), age 50-60 and with a disability, who:

-are ineligible for Medicare and were denied SSI due to an increase in widow's/widower's benefits as a result of the relaxing of disability criteria; and
+are ineligible for Medicare and were denied SSI due to an increase in widow's or widower's benefits as a result of the relaxing of disability criteria; and

 would continue to qualify for SSI with the exclusion of the Retirement, Survivors and Disability Insurance (RSDI) benefit and all COLA increases.